includerandom/ansible-role-389ds/README.md

 If you get tired of having a secure connection, set `dirsrv_tls_enabled: false` but the certificate will stay in 389DS NSS database.
 It can be removed manually.

-Certificate rollover (replacing certificate and key with a new one, e.g. because old ones are expired) has been tested a few times and seems to work with self signed and Let's Encrypt certificates, but the process is still very complicated and full of hacks and workarounds.
-If you want to use this in production, it is advisable that you read the relevant parts of [section 9.3 of the Administration Guide](https://access.redhat.com/documentation/en-us/red_hat_directory_server/10/html/administration_guide/managing_the_nss_database_used_by_directory_server) and the comments in `tasks/configure_tls.yml` to understand what's happening and why.
+Certificate rollover (replacing certificate and key with a new one, e.g. because old ones are expired) has been tested a few times and seems to work, but the process is still very complicated and full of hacks and workarounds.
+If you want to use this in production, it is advisable that you read the relevant parts of [section 9.3 of the Administration Guide](https://access.redhat.com/documentation/en-us/red_hat_directory_server/10/html/administration_guide/managing_the_nss_database_used_by_directory_server) and the comments in `tasks/configure_tls.yml` to understand what's the rationale for all those tasks.

 ### TLS with Let's Encrypt (or other ACME providers)